socalledsound/electro2022/README.md

 ## to do

+-- need to set up listeners on firestore

 -- SUBMIT WORK FORM -- cache form data when selecting image?

 -- make the image a require value for the image picker